-Spinal cord damage from car accidents is irreversible.
-But with proper medical treatment, rehabilitation, and a lot of hard work, many people can still lead fulfilling lives.
-It’s also an expensive endeavor and the insurance company is probably eager to settle your claim.
+Spinal cord damage from car accidents or other personal injury incidents is irreversible.
+It’s also an expensive endeavor, and the insurance company is probably eager to settle your claim.
+But with proper medical treatment, rehabilitation, and a lot of hard work, many injury victims can still lead fulfilling lives.

 Keep reading to learn more about personal injury settlements and how to determine whether to settle your spinal cord injury claim.